coopermaa/awesome-rack/README.md

 * [rack-pygmentize](https://github.com/leejarvis/rack-pygmentize) - use the generic syntax highlighter Pygments library to make your code look pretty!
-* [rack-flash](https://github.com/nakajima/rack-flash) - Simple flash hash implementation for Rack apps.
+* [rack-flash](https://github.com/treeder/rack-flash) - Simple flash hash implementation for Rack apps.
 * [sinatra-flash](https://github.com/SFEley/sinatra-flash) - An implementation of show-'em-once 'flash' messages for the Sinatra Web
   framework. (~ 50 LOC, note this is not a middleware.)
 * [rack-emstream](https://github.com/johnbintz/rack-emstream) - Simple middleware for streaming with EventMachine-capable servers
 * [machined](https://github.com/petebrowne/machined) - A static site generator and Rack server built using Sprockets 2.0
 * [rack-jekyll](https://github.com/adaoraul/rack-jekyll) - Transform your [Jekyll](http://github.com/mojombo/jekyll) app into Rack application
 * [Middleware](https://github.com/middleman/middleman) - A static site generator using all the shortcuts and tools in modern web development.
 You can use Rack middlewares to modify content on-the-fly and intercept requests before they are processed by the server (Middleman).
 Middleman itslef has Rack middlewares to minify CSS and JavaScript files.
 * [Brochure](https://github.com/sstephenson/brochure) - Rack application for serving static sites with ERB templates (or any of the many template languages supported by Tilt)
+* [Marley](https://github.com/karmi/marley) - A minimal blog engine without admin interface written in Sinatra framework.
+Use Rack::Auth::Basic to provide authentication.
 * [rack-ssl](https://github.com/tobmatth/rack-ssl-enforcer) - Rack middleware to force SSL
 * [rack-ssl-enforcer](https://github.com/tobmatth/rack-ssl-enforcer) - A simple Rack middleware to enforce ssl connections
 * [rack-ssl-rails](https://github.com/jstorimer/rack-ssl-rails) - A simple interface to `Rack::SSL` for Rails.
 Provides a railtie